LANDIS-II-Foundation/Extension-Output-Biomass-Reclass/docs/index.md

 # Download

-- The latest version of Biomass Output Reclassification can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-Reclass/blob/master/deploy/installer/LANDIS-II-V7%20Output%20Biomass%20Reclass%203.1-setup.exe).
+- The latest version of Biomass Output Reclassification can be [downloaded from GitHub](https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-Reclass/blob/master/deploy/installer/LANDIS-II-V8%20Output%20Biomass%20Reclass%204.0-setup.exe).
 To install it on your computer, launch the installer.

 # Example Files

-LANDIS-II requires a global parameter file for your scenario, and separate parameter files for each extension.

-Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-Reclass/tree/master/testings/version-tests/Core7-BiomassReclass3.0).
+Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-Reclass/tree/master/testings/Core8-BiomassReclass4.0).

 # Citation